I’ve Tried That Reviews Self-Publishing School by Chandler Bolt and James Roper

 Quick Summary of Self-Publishing School

-Pros: SPS provides daily and weekly task plans for you to complete towards the writing, editing, publishing and marketing of your book via Kindle Direct Publishing.
+The Good: SPS provides daily and weekly task plans for you to complete towards the writing, editing, publishing and marketing of your book via Kindle Direct Publishing.
 The program also positions you to hopefully achieve bestseller status with you book and/or make sales that go beyond just the launch period.
 Community access and an accountability partner help you not slack off in your tasks.

 The Master version of this program gives you access to group calls and even weekly coaching calls with the program founders.

-Cons: The price tag for SPS Pro is $597, while the Master level is $1,997.
+The Bad: The price tag for SPS Pro is $597, while the Master level is $1,997.
 While the program can be paid off in installments, it is still a rather big investment for the aspiring author to make.

 Some of the instructional videos and documents provide bare-bones instruction on topics.
 For example, the document on finding and joining Facebook Groups provides good technical direction, but it doesn't entail how to actually engage members in conversation and build an audience through that venue.